JoeyEamigh/kindful/README.md

 ## Requirements

-A fetch polyfill is required to use this library if your nodejs version is < 18.x.x.
+A fetch polyfill is required to use this library if your nodejs major version is less than 18.
+I would recommend <https://www.npmjs.com/package/isomorphic-fetch>.

 ## Installation